gileck/book-reader-app/book-parser/parser-v2/steps/01-text-extraction/README.md

 ## Overview

 This step extracts raw text from PDF files using a page-by-page extraction approach with improved text joining to resolve spacing issues that commonly occur in PDF text extraction.
+It also preserves explicit paragraph breaks by honoring empty text items that include end-of-line markers from PDF.js.

 ## Requirements